benjaminhansen/iot_access_manager_mac_linux/README.md

-# IOT Access Manager for Mac and Linux
+# IoT Access Manager for Mac and Linux
 Allows bulk registration of devices via the UA Little Rock IoT Access Portal -